codio-content/Javascript_Maze-Decomposition_and_abstractions_-objects/.guides/content/Coding-your-way-out-bd08.md

 }
 ```

-which you can also write shorthand (the `!` character means 'not') as
+which you can also write in shorthand (the `!` character means 'not') as

 ```javascript
 if ( ! checkWall('A') ) {